What is Proton (XPR)? How Does It Work?

 Ethereum NFTs — technically called the ERC-721 or ERC-1155 — can be sent directly to the Proton blockchain.
 This allows Proton users to buy, sell, send, and receive Ethereum NFTs without paying the high gas fees!

-How to buy Proton (XPR) with Easy Crypto
+How to buy Proton (XPR) in Australia?

 Like all cryptocurrencies, Proton (XPR) is stored inside a crypto wallet.
 The official Proton website recommends using the WebAuth Wallet, which is an app compatible with your iOS or Android device.